Drishti0996/Ingredients-based-recipe-finder/README.md

 # Ingredients-based-recipe-finder

-Find recipes based on the ingredients you have at home.
-A small python app to find Indian recipes using the ingredients you have.
-Type your ingredients and get top matching recipes with steps and images.
+Project title:
+Ingredients based recipe finder

+Overview of the project :
+This is a small desktop app made using Python and Tkinter, where users can type ingredients they have at home and the app will try to find the top 3 matching Indian recipes.
+The purpose of this project is to give a very easy idea of how ingredient-based recipe searching works.

 Features:
-Search recipes by ingredients
+Search Indian recipes by writing ingredients.
-Top 3 matches with score
+It will give top 3 matches with clickable buttons.
-Shows ingredients and process
+Shows ingredients and process.

+Technologies/Tools used:
+Python 3
+Tkinter GUI Library
+ScrolledText widget
+Simple list based recipe database.

 How to Use:
 1. Run the app:
-         recipe finder.py
+         python recipe finder.py
 2. Enter ingredients separated by commas (tomato, potato, oil).
 3. Click Find Recipes.
 4. Click any recipe button to see full details.